SealJonny/nextsyncengine/README.md

 ### 📖 Overview

-NextSyncEngine is a powerful Rust-based CLI tool designed to streamline file uploads from a local directory directly to your Nextcloud instance.
+NextSyncEngine is a Rust-based CLI tool designed to streamline file uploads from a local directory directly to your Nextcloud instance.
 The tool automatically organizes files into a structured folder hierarchy, such as:

 - **root**
   - **2024**